ransomware as a service (RaaS) The history and evolution of ransomware

 WannaCry caused significant financial consequences, as well as extreme inconvenience for businesses across the globe.

-Estimates of the total financial impact of the initial WannaCry attack were generally in the hundreds of millions of dollars, though Symantec/Broadcom estimated the total costs at $4 billion.
-However, what surprised experts about this attack was how little damage it did compared with the damage it could have done given its worm functionality.
+Estimates of the total financial impact of the initial WannaCry attack were generally in the hundreds of millions of dollars, though Symantec estimated the total costs at $4 billion.
+However, what surprised experts about this attack was how little damage it did compared to what it could have done given its worm functionality.

 In the wake of the WannaCry attack, the U.S. Congress introduced the Protecting Our Ability to Counter Hacking Act in May 2017.
 The act proposed having any software or hardware vulnerabilities in the government's possession reviewed by an independent board.
 The act never passed.

-WannaCry did prove to be a wakeup call for the enterprise cybersecurity world to implement better security programs and renew its focus on the importance of patching.
-Many security teams have better educated themselves and IT departments to better protect their organizations against ransomware.
-The chief information security officer role has also seen an upsurge in prominence, according to Security Intelligence.
+WannaCry did prove to be a wake-up call for the enterprise cybersecurity world to implement better security programs and renew its focus on the importance of patching.
+Many security teams have better educated themselves and their IT departments to protect their organizations against ransomware.
+The chief information security officer role has also seen an upsurge in prominence, according to the Security Intelligence blog run by IBM Security.

 The WannaCry attacks also ignited the popularity of commercial ransomware attacks among the hacker community.
-Ransomware constituted 39% of all malware incidents with data loss in 2017, according to the 2018 Data Breach Investigations Report.
+Ransomware constituted 24% of all breaches in 2022, according to Verizon's "2023 Data Breach Investigations Report."
+Of those cases, 94% include system intrusion.

 Stopping the spread of WannaCry

 WannaCry uses a technique called a kill switch to determine whether the malware should encrypt a targeted system.
-Hardcoded into the malware is a web domain that WannaCry checks for presence of a live webpage when it first runs.
-If attempting to access the kill switch domain does not result in a live webpage, the malware encrypts the system.
+Hardcoded into the malware is a web domain that WannaCry checks for the presence of a live webpage when it first runs.
+If attempting to access the kill switch and the domain doesn't result in a live webpage, the malware encrypts the system.

 Other security researchers reported the same findings as Hutchins and said new ransomware infections appeared to have slowed since the kill switch was activated.

-In August 2017, after a two-year investigation and just months after he stopped the spread of WannaCry and was publicly identified, Hutchins was arrested by the Federal Bureau of Investigation in Las Vegas after the DEF CON 2017 conference.
-He was accused of helping create and spread the Kronos banking Trojan, malware that recorded and exfiltrated user credentials and personally identifying information from protected computers.
-In 2019, Hutchins pled guilty to two of the 10 charges he faced.
+In August 2017, after a two-year investigation and just months after he stopped the spread of WannaCry and was publicly identified, Hutchins was arrested by the Federal Bureau of Investigation.
+He was accused of helping create and spread the Kronos banking Trojan, malware that recorded and exfiltrated user credentials and personally identifiable information from protected computers.
+In 2019, Hutchins pled guilty to two of the 10 charges he faced but was spared a jail sentence.
+Instead, he served a one-year supervised release and was allowed to return to the U.K.

 Is WannaCry still a threat?

-Even though Microsoft issued updates that fixed the SMBv1 vulnerability on March 14, 2017 -- two months before the WannaCry malware was first detected -- the exploit that enabled the rapid spread WannaCry ransomware still threatens unpatched and unprotected systems.
+Even though Microsoft issued security updates that fixed the SMBv1 vulnerability, the exploit that enabled the rapid spread WannaCry ransomware still threatens unpatched and unprotected systems.

 With WannaCry also came the concept of the ransomworm and cryptoworm -- code that spreads via remote office services, cloud networks and network endpoints.
 A ransomworm only needs one entry point to infect an entire network.
 It then self-propagates to spread to other devices and systems.